jackbayliss/livewire-select2/README.md

 ```

 #### onchange (required) - string
 The select2 component expects a string of the listener function to call.
-For example, `triggerMyFunction` below
+For example, `triggerMyFunction`- you can see how to do this below.

 #### name (not required) - string
-You can pass this to your component if you need specific logic based on the name
+You can pass this to your component if you need specific logic based on the name.
 #### model (not required) - string
-You can pass an option value in as model, this then auto selects the option- useful in a case where a selection has already been mad
+You can pass an option value in as model, this then auto selects the option- useful in a case where a selection has already been made.
 ```html
 <livewire:select-2 :options="$this->vehicles" onchange="callVehicles" name="vehicles" model="Vauxhall"/>